Why I Shower Every Other Day in Autistic Burnout

 Ever since I've been in burnout for the past 5+ years, I find showers immediately disorienting and uncomfortable from a sensory standpoint.
 When I turn the knob expecting warm water, it's more often than not the opposite—a complete burst of cold water which immediately overwhelms me.

 I jitter around and start to pace.
 I steer to the edge of the shower to minimize how much water is touching my skin.
-It barely helps.
+It barely helps and I never enjoy it.

 Short Showers vs. Long Showers

-My family complains about how little and how long I take showers—often as little as 3-4 minutes, or as long as 20-30 minutes.
+Often times when I get in, family complains about how little and how long I take showers—often as little as 3-4 minutes, or as long as 20-30 minutes.

 Short showers happen because of immediate sensory overload.
 My nervous system basically panics as if something's desperately wrong.
 The sudden change in temperature directly on my skin is something I cannot stand.